Conditional Warning Probabilities

 Warning Type No Watch Severe Thunderstorm Watch Tornado Watch Particularly Dangerous Situation (PDS) Severe Thunderstorm Watch Particularly Dangerous Situation (PDS) Tornado Watch

-Severe Thunderstorm Warning 0.43% 72.3% 69.6% 83.7% 74.8%
+Severe Thunderstorm Warning 0.43% 28.4% 26.9% 55.7% 38.8%

 For those that aren't familiar, the Storm Prediction Center (SPC) can designate a watch as a "particularly dangerous situation (PDS)" watch if there is high confidence in a major severe weather event occurring within the watch area.
 For tornado watches, this means a relatively high likelihood of destructive (EF3+) tornadoes.
-For severe thunderstorm watches, this means a relatively high likelihood of destructive (90+ mph) wind gusts.
+For severe thunderstorm watches, this means a relatively high likelihood of destructive (80+ mph) wind gusts.

 It should be noted that the column for "no watch" is unique in that it is the probability for a 24-hour timeframe and not the timeframe of a watch.
-So, if no watch is in effect, the probability that your location will see a severe thunderstorm warning on any given day is about 0.43% (about 1-2 instances per year), and the probability that your location will see a tornado warning on any given day is about 0.038% (about 1 instance every 8 years).
+So, if no watch is in effect, the probability that your location will see a tornado warning on any given day is about 0.038% (about 1 instance every 8 years), the probability that your location will see a severe thunderstorm warning on any given day is about 0.43% (about 1-2 instances per year), and the probability that your location will see a flash flood warning on any given day is about 0.57% (about 2 instances per year).
 It should be noted that this is a national average, and these particular probabilities are also influenced by what region of the country someone lives in.
 For example, a lot of severe thunderstorm warnings are issued in the southeast United States during the summer, but the SPC rarely issues watches for these storms because they're usually short-lived and disorganized.

-One important conclusion is that the existence of a watch increases the probability that you'll see a warning by a factor of about 150-400.
+One important conclusion is that the existence of a watch increases the probability that you'll see a warning by a factor of about 100-200.
 That's a huge increase, and it suggests that the issuance of a watch is objectively a big deal.
-If a watch is issued for your location, there's a greater than 50% chance that you will see a warning of some kind before the watch expires.
+This effect is not as pronounced for flash flood warnings, but tornado watches and severe thunderstorm watches are not intended to specifically capture flash flooding.
+Even so, the existence of a tornado watch or severe thunderstorm watch significantly increases the probability of experiencing a flash flood warning by a factor of about 5-15.

 There are a couple of other interesting details in this finding that are worth discussing.
 One is that you're less likely to see a severe thunderstorm warning in a tornado watch vs a severe thunderstorm watch.
 This is likely due to the fact that tornado watches are usually issued when there is potential for isolated supercells to form within the watch area.
 Since these storms are isolated (low coverage), they tend to be more hit-or-miss.
 This is in contrast to a large line of thunderstorms (such as a quasi-linear convective system, QLCS), which impacts a much larger area and is more likely to prompt a severe thunderstorm warning at any given location.

 Another important detail is the probability of a tornado warning within a normal severe thunderstorm watch.
 Usually, a severe thunderstorm watch is issued if the threats for straight-line winds and hail are expected to be more impactful than the threat of tornadoes, but the potential for tornadoes is not always 0.
-This is clearly reflected in the ~15% probability of seeing a tornado warning within a severe thunderstorm watch.
+This is clearly reflected in the 1.0% probability of seeing a tornado warning within a severe thunderstorm watch.

 Part II: Warning probability as a function of SPC categorical risk